AdrianKnapp/GuessingYourThinking/README.md

-Hi, this a document where im tested a thing.
+Hi, this is a page where I've tested my new knowledge.

-Now, that platform can knows who number you thinking.
+Now, this platform can know which number you are thinking.